Michal Novotný (curator): Biography

 Michal Novotný’s most ambitious curatorial project to date is the traveling exhibition Orient, featuring artists from post-communist countries.
 It premiered at kim?
 Contemporary Art Centre in Riga (April–May 2018), and was later shown at BOZAR Centre for Fine Arts in Brussels (June–August 2018) and Bunkier Sztuki Gallery in Kraków (September–December 2018).
 The following year, Orient 2 took place at Kunsthalle Bratislava (July–October 2019), maintaining the same conceptual structure but featuring a largely new selection of works and artists.

 The project culminated with Orient V at the Prague City Gallery, as part of the 9th Fotograf Festival (Archaeology of Euphoria: 1985–1995), presenting exclusively moving-image works (film, video, animation).
 The title serves as a self-ironic reference to the set of projections through which Eastern Europe, as a social construct, is co-created.
-According to Novotný, the region’s “wounded identity,” shaped by both shame and pride — a volatile mixture of inferiority and contempt — may have contributed to the current rise of nationalism and totalitarian tendencies.He describes the exhibition’s critical portrayal of the past thirty years as a “drama in five genre scenes,” where the displayed works, through subtle associations, illustrate proposed interpretative frameworks.
+According to Novotný, the region’s “wounded identity,” shaped by both shame and pride — a volatile mixture of inferiority and contempt — may have contributed to the current rise of nationalism and totalitarian tendencies.
+He describes the exhibition’s critical portrayal of the past thirty years as a “drama in five genre scenes,” where the displayed works, through subtle associations, illustrate proposed interpretative frameworks.

-In addition to his curatorial work, Michal Novotný writes critical essays on contemporary art exhibitions, demonstrating strong awareness of current international art trends and offering sharply formulated insights into curating, exhibition practice, and institutional art contexts, notably,his essay The Emo-Romantic Turn published in Mousse Magazine.
+In addition to his curatorial work, Michal Novotný writes critical essays on contemporary art exhibitions, demonstrating a strong awareness of current international art trends and offering sharply formulated insights into curating, exhibition practice, and institutional art contexts.
+Notably, his essay The Emo-Romantic Turn published in Mousse Magazine.

 He received the Věra Jirousová Award in the “Established Critic” category (2016).
 From 2014 to 2015, he headed the “Gallery” section of the biweekly A2.
 His writings appear in Art & Antiques, Flash Art International, Labyrint, Fotograf, Flash Art CZ/SK, and on online platforms such as Artalk, among others.